 The Lipper Index

-The Lipper rating system compares similarly-situated funds against each other and based on that comparison it generates its ranking system.
-It determines similarity through a two-step classification system.
+The Lipper rating system compares similarly-situated funds against each other, as determined through a two-step classification system.
+Based on that comparison, it generates a ranking system.

 1. Market Capitalization